2023-08-04 01:07:30

 Curious got too close to see the eruption

-The Icelandic authorities recommend not going near the new volcanic eruption, which occurred near Reykjavik, but a group of curious people could not resist the attraction of a lava “as orange as the sun”.
+The Icelandic authorities recommend not going near the new volcanic eruption, which occurred near Reykjavik, but a group of curious people might not resist the attraction of a lava “as orange as the sun”.

-Iceland’s Fagradalsfjall volcano spews lava from the uninhabited valley of Meradalir on the Reykjanes Peninsula, about 20 miles from Reykjavik, Iceland | Photo: REUTERS
+Iceland’s Fagradalsfjall volcano spews lava from the uninhabited valley of Meradalir on the Reykjanes Peninsula, regarding 20 miles from Reykjavik, Iceland | Photo: REUTERS

 On the other side of the fissure, the gas released by the eruption causes “unbearable” heat.
 “It’s too hot to stay there for any length of time.
 It’s like 1,000 degrees Celsius,” he exclaimed.